 Although it may be tempting to seek pharmaceutical treatments as your first port of call, many medications come with uncomfortable side effects and may only be short term.
-If you’re looking for a safe and natural way to treat your pain, chiropractic solutions represent the best option.
+If you’re looking for a safe and natural way to manage your pain, chiropractic solutions represent the best option.

 If you or a loved one suffer from debilitating cluster headaches and desire long-term solutions, our team of expert chiropractors is here to help.
-Our natural treatments can reduce pain and potentially even help you on the road to remission.
-Of course, the sooner you are able to start treatment the better.
+Our natural approach can reduce pain and potentially even help you on the road to remission.
+Of course, the sooner you are able to start the better.

 Get in touch with Vitality Chiropractic today if you’re ready to wave goodbye to uncomfortable headaches.
-One of our chiropractic doctors will happily schedule a complimentary consultation with you.
-Simply call +65 8438 9550 or email firstname.lastname@example.org and one of our friendly customer service team members will get back to you.
+One of our Chiropractors will happily schedule a complimentary consultation with you.
+Simply call +65 8438 9550 or email email@example.com and one of our friendly customer service team members will get back to you.
 Alternatively, feel free to send a secure request via our handy contact form below.
 We look forward to hearing from you.

 Shaan (UK) is based in Singapore.
 He is a GCC registered Singapore Chiropractor, completing a 5 year course at AECC, attaining his Masters in Chiropractic.
 His career has been specialised in neurological cases, such as migraines and vertigo.
 He is the Chairman for Outreach and Charity for Alliance of Chiropractic (AoC) and is a founder of Vitality Chiropractic Singapore and the NeuroPro method, combining Upper Cervical techniques with Functional Neurology Rehab.